|Saunders Field, where 140th New York charged on May 5, 1864. Below: An interactive panorama.|

-"An uncomfortable rain storm prevailed during most of the afternoon," the Rochester Evening Express reported about the captain's funeral service, "and so large a turn out, under the circumstances, was an expressive testimonial of the respect in which Capt.
+"An uncomfortable rain storm prevailed during most of the afternoon," the Rochester Evening Express, "and so large a turn out, under the circumstances, was an expressive testimonial of the respect in which Capt.
 Meyers was held."

 This is where 140th New York 1st Sergeant Charles L. Taylor, a blue-eyed, 36-year-old salesman and produce dealer, was killed.
 Nearly a month after the battle, a comrade searching the battlefield discovered his remains.
 The distinctive Zouave uniform and a brown beard were telltale signs the body was Taylor's, 140th New York veteran John B. Snyder noted shortly after the war.
 Struggling to accept Charles' death, Elizabeth "Libby" Taylor left a light burning in a window in their house in Brockport, N.Y., according to an account, so her husband could find his way home.
 She died in 1918, having never re-married.

 Saunders Field is where 24-year-old Sergeant Joseph Seiger was mortally wounded.
 After he mustered into Company E of the 140th New York in September 1862, he gave his widowed mother his $90 bounty and a major portion of his army pay.
-Before he enlisted, the unmarried laborer regularly handed over $1 of his weekly $4 salary at Cunningham's Carriage Factory in Rochester to Mary Seiger, who emigrated to the United States from Germany after her husband had died.
+Before he enlisted, the unmarried laborer regularly handed over $1 of his weekly $4 salary at Cunningham's Carriage Factory in Rochester to Mary Seiger, who emigrated to the United States from Germany after her husband's death.

 |George Austin's marker in Lakeside Cemetery in|